uncoolplane/dev-mt-in/README.md

     * Page navigates to friend profile View when `View Profile` is clicked

 ## Day 3
 There are no new visuals and pages to add, but currently all our data is stored locally.
-Use the following API to POST, GET, PUT, and DELETE user profiles and friends:
+Use the following to POST, GET, PUT, and DELETE user profiles and friends:

 #### API Urls
 Base Url: